SES suffers launch delay to satellite ASTRA 5B

-BRUSSELS, Nov 13 (Reuters) - SES , one of the world’s largest commercial satellite operators, said on Wednesday that the planned launch of one of its satellites had been delayed until January.
+BRUSSELS (Reuters) - SES, one of the world’s largest commercial satellite operators, said on Wednesday that the planned launch of one of its satellites had been delayed until January.

 SES aimed to launch its ASTRA 5B satellite on board the Ariane 5 booster from Kourou in French Guiana on December 6.
 The satellite is to serve the European market.